abhiimgk/abhiimgk/README.md

-- 👋 Hi, I’m @abhiimgk
+- 👋 Hi, I’m Abhishek Sharma
-- 👀 I’m interested in Python,Data Analysis with python,mysql, web scraping, Machine Learning, Deep Learning.
+- 👀 I am Data Sience Enthusiast.
 - 🌱 I’m currently learning Data Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me. email me- abhi.einew1@gmail.com

 <!---
 abhiimgk/abhiimgk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.